Fawn Weaver: Other work

 Fawn's career began in 1994, when she formed special events and public relations company FEW Entertainment.
 She worked as a restaurant and real estate executive through the early 2000s, before founding Grant Sidney Inc. in March 2010.

 Weaver's first book, Happy Wives Club: One Woman's Worldwide Search for the Secrets of a Great Marriage was published in 2014 by Thomas Nelson, and debuted at #3 on the New York Times Nonfiction Paperback list.
 In 2015, she wrote The Argument-Free Marriage: 28 Days to Creating the Marriage You've Always Wanted with the Spouse You Already Have, which offers a 28-day plan for marital happiness using conflict management.

 Weaver was named one of Time's "31 People Changing the South" in 2018.

 She was also an executive board member of Meet Each Need with Dignity and Slavery No More from January 2014 to December 2019.
 In March 2021, she was named to Endeavor's board of directors.

+In 2024, Weaver was awarded the Distinguished Patriotic Award from the Veterans of Foreign Wars.

+On July 9, 2025, Weaver became an honorary member of Delta Sigma Theta sorority.

 Personal life

-Born in 1976 as Fawn Evette Wilson of African-American ancestry, she is the daughter of Motown Records songwriter and producer Frank Wilson.
+Born in 1976 as Fawn Evette Wilson, she is the daughter of Motown Records songwriter and producer Frank Wilson.
 She has been married to Keith Weaver since 2003.

+Legal issues

+2025 lawsuit by Farm Credit Mid-America

+In July 2025, Farm Credit Mid-America filed a US$108 million federal lawsuit against Uncle Nearest, Inc., Nearest Green Distillery, Inc., Uncle Nearest Real Estate Holdings, LLC, and co-founders Fawn and Keith Weaver, alleging defaults on multiple loans, misuse of loan proceeds, inflated collateral reporting, and failure to maintain financial covenants.
+The lawsuit seeks the appointment of a court-appointed receiver to protect the lender’s collateral.
+Uncle Nearest denied the allegations, attributing issues to a former chief financial officer, and initiated a social media campaign called Operation Clear the Shelves in response.